chibui015/kho/Barcode-Contents.md

 It's interesting to note that, actually, QR Codes can encode data more efficiently in some cases if only uppercase letters are used.
 That's because it has a special encoding mode for text consistent of only (uppercase) letters, numbers, and common symbols.
 It may be advantageous to encode a URL like `HTTP://MYSITE.COM/FOO...` rather than `http://mysite.com/foo...` for this reason.
 However, this depends upon the web server responding to requests correctly when the URI is uppercased.
 It's not necessarily true that URIs and paths are treated as case-insensitive by a web server, since URIs are technically case sensitive.
 Don't try this unless you test it to know it works.

-Note that NTT DoCoMo uses a [MEBKM bookmark format](https://www.nttdocomo.co.jp/english/service/developer/make/content/barcode/function/application/bookmark/) to express not only a URL but title.
+Note that NTT DoCoMo uses a [MEBKM bookmark format](https://web.archive.org/web/20160213153725/https://www.nttdocomo.co.jp/english/service/developer/make/content/barcode/function/application/bookmark/) to express not only a URL but title.
 This could be treated like a URL, or, prompt the user to add a browser bookmark.

 ## E-mail address

 To encode an e-mail address like `sean@example.com`, one could simply encode `sean@example.com`.
-However to ensure it is recognized as an e-mail address, it is advisable to create a proper `mailto:` URI from the address: `mailto:sean@example.com`.
+However to ensure it is recognized as an e-mail address, it is advisable to create a proper `mailto:` URL from the address: `mailto:sean@example.com`.

 Readers should open a blank e-mail message to the given address.

-Note that NTT DoCoMo has standardized a more expressive [MATMSG format](https://www.nttdocomo.co.jp/english/service/developer/make/content/barcode/function/application/mail/) for encoding an e-mail address, subject, and message.
+Note that NTT DoCoMo has standardized a more expressive [MATMSG format](https://web.archive.org/web/20130330190304/http://www.nttdocomo.co.jp:80/english/service/developer/make/content/barcode/function/application/mail/) for encoding an e-mail address, subject, and message.

 ## Telephone numbers